refinajs/refina/docs/guide/why.md

 ## The Result

-Refina is still in the early stage of development, but it has already shown its advantages in development efficiency.
+Refina is still under active development, but it has already shown its advantages in development efficiency.

 Based on the real projects, the **line of code is reduced to about `60%~70%`**, and **the development efficiency is `1.4x~1.6x`** of traditional frameworks.